• Skip to primary navigation

 Like many of the small towns on both sides of Florida, Port Charlotte has a downtown area that is filled with unique shopping destinations.

-Spending a day exploring the area might lead you to Anderson's Bead Room, and there are even more shops like Funkie Junkies Marketplace and Copperfish Books located right across the river in Punta Gorda.
+Spending a day exploring the area might lead you to shops like Funkie Junkies Marketplace and Copperfish Books located right across the river in Punta Gorda.

 Of course, when all you really need is the standard mall shopping experience, that is always available at Port Charlotte Town Center.